 When your service organization obtains a SOC 3 report, it enhances the confidence among sellers and buyers alike.
 These customers and stakeholders gain confidence and place trust in your organization and its systems.
 This document allows you to reduce risk and provide assurance to the management and boards that need confirmation.
 The SOC 3 also provides a competitive advantage by giving your company independent verification by trusted professionals.

 This general-use report is prepared in a uniform format, providing no description of tests and results.
 However, it does provide a public seal option and a description of the organization’s system and its boundaries.
-It also includes a written assertion by management and an auditor regarding whether or not the entity maintained effective controls over its systems as it relates to the reported principles.
+It also includes a written assertion by management and the opinion of the auditor regarding whether or not the entity maintained effective controls over its systems as it relates to the reported principles.
 The SOC 3 option is considerably more open than the SOC 1 and SOC 2 in that it has no restricted usage.
 Anyone can use this document.